Dear Mr. Electrician: I need four-way switch diagrams so I can figure how to wire four-way switches.

-Answer: Yes, 4-way wiring diagrams are below.
-You can add as many 4-ways as you want as long as you have the LINE and LOAD correctly connected on the 3-way switches.
+Answer: Yes, four-way switch diagrams are below.
+You can add as many four-way switches as you want as long as you have the LINE and LOAD correctly connected on the 3-way switches.
 NOTE: Text links go to applicable products on Amazon.com

 Bare or green ground wires are spliced together with a pigtail or two and then connected to the metal switch box with a 10/32 machine screw, and to the green screw on the switch.